 With a volume of roughly 14 liters, the RVZ01 is not the biggest SFF case out there, but don’t let that fool you – the case offers some pretty impressive specs: 330mm GPU length support, multiple 2.5”/3.5” drive mounting bays, optical unit support, two included 120mm fans and, the cherry on top, support for 120mm or 240mm water-cooling radiators.

 In terms of design, the Silverstone RVZ01 closely resembles gaming consoles both in terms of size, as well as due to the fact that it can be placed vertically or horizontally.
-Since the case is mainly targeted at gamers, it’s safe to assume that said resemblance is not exactly a coincidence.
+Since the case is mainly targeted at gamers, it’s safe to assume that said resemblance is not exactly a coincidence and is part of what makes this quite possibly our current choice for the best Mini-ITX gaming case.
+This case is ideal for a gaming PC Mini-ITX build.

-The large window on the side panel of the case provides a clean view inside the case, so make sure you populate it with some show-off worthy hardware.
+The large window on the side panel of the case provides a clean view inside the case, so make sure you populate it with some show-off worthy hardware and an LED-adorned video card.
 Since the case can house a 267mm GPU and 2 storage drives comfortably, you’ve got numerous options to go with to fit the bill.

 One more important aspect to mention about the EVGA Hadron Air is the power supply – the case comes with an integrated 80+ Gold Certified 500W power supply, which should provide enough juice for almost any hardware combination that can fit in the case.